liyi5895/collaborative-editor/memory-bank/activeContext.md

 - Handling different response formats from various LLM models
 - Debugging issues in complex component hierarchies
 - Ensuring proper state updates in React components with external libraries
+- Maintaining consistent block identification in Slate.js
+  - Handling the mismatch between blockIds and array indices
+  - Dealing with empty lines and document structure changes
+  - Ensuring AI suggestions target the correct blocks

 ### Opportunities
 - The AI assistant could be extended to provide more advanced writing assistance